duongtrinhss/duongtrinhss.github.io/_pages/about.md

   - /about.html
 ---

 My name is Duong Trinh.

 Currently, I am a Ph.D. student in Economics at the [University of Glasgow](https://www.gla.ac.uk/postgraduate/research/economics/), under the supervision of [Professor Dimitris Korobilis](https://sites.google.com/site/dimitriskorobilis/) and [Dr Santiago Montoya-blándon](https://www.gla.ac.uk/schools/business/staff/santiagomontoyablandon/).

 I am interested in microeconometrics research, with a focus on Bayesian and machine learning methods, causal inference, and economic heterogeneity.

 ### Education
-* 2021–2025 (expected), Ph.D. in Economics
-  <small> University of Glasgow, UK. <small>
+* 2021–2025 (expected), Ph.D. in Economics | University of Glasgow, UK.

-* 2019-2021, M.Res. in Economics
-  <small> University of Glasgow, UK. <small>
+* 2019-2021, M.Res. in Economics  | University of Glasgow, UK.

-* 2014-2018, B.A. in International Business Economics
-  <small> Foreign Trade University, Vietnam. <small>
+* 2014-2018, B.A. in International Business Economics | Foreign Trade University, Vietnam.

 ### Research Interests
 * Bayesian Econometrics